The Home screen is your daily dashboard. It shows:

 Always consult your family law attorney about which records are most relevant and how to properly submit them in your case.

-Messages you send now show a delivery status beneath them:
+Messages you send show a delivery status beneath them:

 - Delivered — the message was sent successfully but your co-parent hasn’t opened the conversation yet.